2. Solid Mechanics

 Left: B2000++ mode 1 (Pcrit=74.3 kN).
 Right: Abaqus mode 1 (Pcrit=75.8 kN).

-The static solution up to a load factor of 3, i.e. an end shortening of 3mm, is obtained in a few steps, as can be seen in the load step vs edge shortening graph below:
+The static solution up to a load factor of 3, i.e. an end shortening of 3mm, is obtained with solving for case 2:

 _images/verification.solidmechanics.buckling.psc5.static_rcurve.svg

-Cocomat panel: Load step vs edge shortening curve, generated with the rcurve.py script.
+COCOMAT panel: Load step vs edge shortening curve (static analysis case 2), generated with the rcurve.py script.

 _images/verification.solidmechanics.buckling.psc5.static_deform_final_state.png